-Feature Menu Entry One-Sample t-Test Two-Sample t-Test Pair-Sample t-Test One-Sample Test for Variance Two-Sample Test for Variance Statistics: Hypothesis Testing One-Sample Proportion Test PRO Two-Sample Proportion Test PRO Statistics: Hypothesis Testing Two-Sample t-Test on Rows PRO Pair-Sample t-Test on Rows PRO Statistics: Hypothesis Testing
+Feature Menu Entry One-Sample t-Test Two-Sample t-Test Pair-Sample t-Test One-Sample Test for Variance Two-Sample Test for Variance Statistics: Hypothesis Testing For Origin 2023, the Two-Sample t-Test "Powers" table gets a helpful footnote: " The sample size is for all data.
+SD of both groups are used in power calculation."
+One-Sample Proportion Test PRO Two-Sample Proportion Test PRO Statistics: Hypothesis Testing Two-Sample t-Test on Rows Pair-Sample t-Test on Rows Statistics: Hypothesis Testing